 for the principal purpose of paying out the existing loan or preserving the credit originally provided by the existing loan.

-21. Circumstances in which local public notice not required for change of use of borrowings — s.
-6.20(4)(b)
+21. When local public notice not required for change of use of borrowed money (Act s.
+6.20(4)(b))

 A local government is not required to give local public notice of a proposed change of use of money borrowed where the amount to be used for a purpose other than the purpose for which it was borrowed —